Accounting for Missing Data in Public Health Research Using a Synthesis of Statistical and Mathematical Models: Results

 \section{Results}

-Those aged 2-7 made up 34\% of the NHANES weighted sample (Table \ref{Table1}).
+Those aged 2-7 made up 34\% of the NHANES weighted sample (Appendix Table \ref{Table1}).
 Among those aged 8-17, SBP was missing for 8\%.
 In a complete-case analysis, the estimated mean SBP was 104.7 (95\% CI: 104.1, 105.3).
 These results are questionable given what is known about the missing data and the relation between age and SBP.
 This estimate is more reflective of the mean SBP among those aged 8-17.
-With a linear extrapolation from the statistical model, the estimated mean SBP among children and adolescents was noticeably lower (mean: 101.6, 95\% CI: 100.8, 102.4).
+With a linear extrapolation from the statistical model (Figure 1), the estimated mean SBP among children and adolescents was noticeably lower (mean: 101.6, 95\% CI: 100.8, 102.4).
 The difference between the complete-case analysis and extrapolation aligns with expectations, as those under 8 year old are expected to have lower SBP.
-When integrating external information with the synthesis model, the estimated mean SBP was even lower, at 100.5 (95\% CI: 99.9, 101.0).
-The differences between approaches arises from the linear model imputing higher mean SBP for lower ages relative to the mathematical model (Figure \ref{Figure1}).
-While extrapolation and synthesis model results may not appear substantially difference, the observed 1.1 mm Hg difference is 2.9 times the estimated standard error of the extrapolation approach.
+If the mean SBP for those aged 2-7 was bound between 70-120, the bounds for the overall mean SBP would have ranged from 92.7 to 109.9 (95\% CI: 91.9, 110.5).
+Figure \ref{FigureBounds} shows how $\mu$ varies across this range.
+With a mathematical model, the estimated mean SBP was even lower than the extrapolation approach, at 100.5 (95\% CI: 99.9, 101.0).
+This difference between approaches arises from the linear model imputing higher mean SBP for lower ages relative to the mathematical model (Figure \ref{Figure1}).
+While the extrapolation and synthesis model results may not appear substantially difference, the observed 1.1 mm Hg difference is 2.9 times the estimated standard error of the extrapolation approach.
+When incorporating gender, height, and weight into the outcome model, results for the synthesis model were unchanged (Appendix 2).
+However, the extrapolation approach results moved closer to the synthesis approach.
+Results did not substantially change further when using an augmented inverse probability weighting estimator (Appendix 3).

 When examining the validity of the mathematical model using the aforementioned diagnostic, the distribution of predicted SBP from the mathematical model overlaps with the observed SBP values for each age (Figure \ref{Figure2}).
 When comparing the differences between means and incorporating uncertainty, the estimated means from either approach were reasonably close to zero (Figure \ref{Figure3}).
 However, the statistical model results seemed to be consistently smaller than the mathematical model for those aged 15-17.
-Altogether we conclude that these results provide some support for the validity of the mathematical model in the positive region, which may further support the belief that the mathematical model is also reasonable for the nonpositive region.
+Altogether we conclude that these results provide some support for the validity of the mathematical model in the positive region, which helps to support the belief that the mathematical model is also reasonable for the uncheckable nonpositive region.